vaminator/vamtb/README.md

   Upload (uses database):
-  vamtb -f sapuzex.Cooking_Lesson.1 ia will upload each var to an Internet Archive item
+  vamtb -f sapuzex.Cooking_Lesson.1 ia will upload each var to an Internet Archive item vamtb -f sapuzex.Cooking_Lesson.1 anon will upload each var to anonfiles (need an account for the API key)

   File filters:
   You can use wildcards with % caracter: vamtb -f Community.% dupinfo